-Later, in front of the Metropole theater where the D&G show was underway, the ticketless congregated on the street, here too snapping their cameras at anyone who looked fashionable.
+Later, to one side of the Metropole theater where the D&G show was underway, the ticketless congregated on the street, here too snapping their cameras at anyone who looked fashionable.

 “Who is that?”
 I asked one man in a baseball cap who was avidly immortalizing a blond.
 The man shrugged.

-“She’s a blogger,” said a woman with green dinosaurs on a black tunic.
-“No. Don’t know her name,” she answered when I asked.
+“She’s a blogger,” said a woman in a black tunic printed with green dinosaurs.
+“No, don’t know her name,” she answered when I asked.